-Continual bank de-stabilisation on this stretch of the Coomera River has been a result from changes in upstream urbanisation patterns and land usage.
+Continual bank de-stabilisation on this stretch of River has been a result from changes in upstream urbanisation patterns and land usage.
 Recent major flooding events have since undercut these sandy and dispersive soils – which now requires an adaptive in-stream restoration approach.

 Initial approaches focused on a stretch of disturbed bank approximately 180 linear meters long and utilised a mix of soft restoration strategies, including batter profiling, jute mat and selective native reveg.